 - ยผ cup (56g) extra virgin olive oil

-- 4 medium carrots, scrubbed and finely diced
+- 4 medium carrots, scrubbed and finely chopped

 - 1 large yellow onion finely chopped